CrudeText/CT23D/README.md

      - Intensity on horizontal axis, Slice Number on vertical axis
      - Vertical bin boundary lines aligned with intensity
 4. **Manage intensity bins:**
-   - Default 6 bins are created automatically (starting at intensity 1 minimum)
+   - Optimal bins are automatically detected from intensity distribution (3-12 bins)
-   - Add/delete bins as needed
+   - Add/delete bins as needed (use delete button in each row)
    - Adjust bin min/max values (integers, minimum 1)
    - Drag bin boundaries on the histogram for quick adjustment
    - "Continuous bins" is enabled by default - automatically adjusts adjacent bins
    - Assign colors to bins (double-click color cell)
    - Enable/disable bins using checkboxes
+   - Intensity ranges automatically adapt for DICOM (uint16) vs standard images (uint8)
 5. **Preview slices:**
    - Navigate through slices using the slice selector or slider
    - Preview shows pixels colored according to their assigned bins